FrendaWinter/hhack/eJPT/12_WebAppSecurity.md

 ---

 Web app threat & Risks
-- Threat refer to any potential source of harm and adverse event that may expoit vulnerabiliry in a system.
+- Threat refer to any potential source of harm and adverse event that may exploit vulnerability in a system.
-    - Threat can be human-made (Phishing, exploit ..) or natuarl
+    - Threat can be human-made (Phishing, exploit ..) or natural
 - Risk is potential for a loss or ham resulting from a threat exploit a vulnerability in a system or organization.
-    - Risk is often meansurds in term of the likelihood of an incident happening and the potential magnitude of its impact
+    - Risk is often measures in term of the likelihood of an incident happening and the potential magnitude of its impact

 Common threat and risks